rotate your phone

 SMARTMATT ASA 2018

-appeal to the designer-heavy audience.
-The designer developed an innovative approach to presenting the products.
-The vinyl floor tiles were cut into various
+the event’s design-focused audience.
+In response, the designers developed an innovative concept for presenting the products.
+The vinyl tiles were cut into a variety of triangular shapes,

-The ceiling and backdrop were crafted from stretched black canvas, enhancing the enclosed space.
-The sides of the booth were made from semi transparent
+The ceiling and backdrop were made from stretched black canvas, enhancing the enclosed atmosphere.
+Semi-transparent white canvas formed the booth’s side walls,

-white canvas, allowing light from inside to shine through.
-Gaps at the bottom of the canvas provided visibility into the booth, attracting attention from
+allowing interior light to shine through.
+Gaps at the base of the canvas offered glimpses into the booth, drawing attention from passersby and subtly showcasing the products within.

 Landscape Architect: -